JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 ```sh
 python ${TRANSPORT_FOLDER}/anl_pt.py p,π⁻,K⁺ smash_output/particles_binary.bin results_with_rescattering ${TRANSPORT_FOLDER}/dummy_config.yaml
 ```
-This script outputs the average pT value of the given particle species to the command line (the numbers are the integer pdg values of the particles).
-You should also find analysis output files for the pT of each species in the directory `results_with_rescattering` within `~/JETSCAPE/build`.
+This script outputs the average pT value of the given particle species to the command line (`p,π⁻,K⁺`).
+After the run you should find analysis output files for the pT of each species in the directory `results_with_rescattering` within `~/JETSCAPE/build`.
 Those files have the average pT value and a pT histogram in it.

 We can a have first look at the results, by plotting them as follows: